-The original series of claimants of JSA, although still available, will no longer be designated as a National Statistic.
+The original series of claimants of JSA, although still available, is no longer designated as a National Statistic.
 Although the original measure will continue to reflect the number of people claiming JSA, the relevance of it as a measure of unemployment will diminish each month as UC is rolled out to all claimants.
 The letter from NISRA requesting de-designation and the reply from the Office for Statistics Regulation are available on the UK Statistics Authority website.